-Grieving Daughter Fights Cable Bill After Parents Die Of Coronavirus
+Grieving Daughter Fights Comcast Over Cable Bill After Parents Die Of Coronavirus

-QUINCY (CBS) – A Quincy woman who lost both parents to coronavirus had to take on a cable company that wanted to bill her for service her parents never used.
+QUINCY (CBS) – A Quincy woman who lost both parents to coronavirus had to take on Comcast, which wanted to bill her for cable service her parents never used.

 “It’s hard to believe it’s real because of the circumstances of not being able to see them in the hospital,” Jessica Kenneally said.
 “It kind of makes it surreal.”